The Space in Interior Design

-In the first post I introduce my approach to sustainability and how I integrate it into the interior design process.
+In the first post I introduced my approach to sustainability and how I integrate it into the interior design process.

-Sustainability is added as the third essential factor of the design process.
-The other two are Function and Space.
+Sustainability is added as the third essential factor of the design process besides Function and Space.
 Only with an understanding of these three you can make purposeful sustainable design and decorating choices.

-In the second post I describe the importance of the first essential factor – Function.
+In the last post I described the importance of the first essential factor – Function.
 Before anything else, you want to make sure you captured how you want to live in your home, how does it have to function, what activities happen in all the spaces, by whom and when.

-In this third part we evaluate our Space and start planning the spaces based on our activities and needs.
+In this post we evaluate our Space and start planning all spaces based on our activities and needs.
 Let’s dive in!

-By now you know the activities and needs your home will support.
+By now you know the activities, needs and wants your home will support.

 Equipped with this knowledge you can now look at all the spaces in your house and how they could be suited for certain activities or a combination thereof.